Guide For Authors

 JAFEB and the Publisher apply the Creative Commons Attribution-Non Commercial 4.0 International (CC BY-NC 4.0) to the works we publish.
 This license was developed to facilitate open access – namely, free immediate access to, and unrestricted reuse of, original works of all types.
 Under this license, authors agree to make articles legally available for reuse, without permission or fees, for virtually any purpose.
 Anyone may copy, distribute or reuse these articles, as long as the author and original source are properly cited.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).

 2.2.
 Word Count

-While no maximum length for manuscripts is prescribed, authors are encouraged to write concisely.
-As a guide, regular articles should be between 5,000 - 7,000 words in length.
+While no maximum length for manuscripts is prescribed, authors are encouraged to write concisely and clearly.
+As a guide, short communications should be between 3,000 – 5,000 words and regular articles should be between 5,000 - 7,000 words in length.

 2.3.
 Style of Presentation

 2) Margins should be 20mm for A4 size and one inch (25mm) for Letter size at the top, bottom, and sides of the page.

 3) Font type should be 12-point Times Roman throughout the document.